LandlordInvest: Returns

 The platform is holding out the prospect of returns of up to 12% per annum.
 In its first year of operation, LandlordInvest facilitated more than £2.7m of lending through its platform, with an average loan amount of £210,535, an average LTV of 63.7%, and an average annual gross return to investors of 11.1%.

 Secondary market

-In March 2018 the platform's secondary market reached £1m of sales, with a total of 1,393 loan sales completed and an average transaction value of £730.
+In March 2018 the platform's secondary market reached £1m in sales, with a total of 1,393 loan sales completed and an average transaction value of £730.
 As of November 2019, there has been £2.3m of secondary market sales on the platform.
+By April 2023, investors had traded over £5m between each other.

 IFISA

 LandlordInvest was the first P2P lender to offer a property-backed IFISA.
 LandlordInvest reached over £2m in subscriptions for its Innovative Finance ISA after having raised £1.65m in subscriptions in the 2017-18 tax year, an increase of 292.5% compared to the £419,835 of subscriptions made in the previous tax year.
 LandlordInvest's Innovative Finance ISA offers returns of up to 12.3% per annum.